AsmaSheikh438/Descriptive-Statistics/README.md

 🌟 Why Learn Descriptive Statistics?

-Build a strong foundation for data analysis.
+Build a strong foundation for data science.

 Understand data patterns and trends.
 Prepare for more advanced techniques like inferential statistics and machine learning.